tiepdotme/arkan.me/_posts/2018-12-29-java-spellchecker.markdown

 ### Levenshtein Distance

 The Levenshtein distance (a.k.a edit distance) is a measure of similarity between two strings.
-According to the Wikipedia:
+[According to the Wikipedia](https://en.wikipedia.org/wiki/Levenshtein_distance):

-*"In information theory, linguistics and computer science, the Levenshtein distance is a string metric for measuring the difference between two sequences.
+> "In information theory, linguistics and computer science, the Levenshtein distance is a string metric for measuring the difference between two sequences.
 Informally, the Levenshtein distance between two words is the minimum number of single-character edits (insertions, deletions or substitutions) required to change one word into the other.
-It is named after the Soviet mathematician Vladimir Levenshtein, who considered this distance in 1965."* [Source](https://en.wikipedia.org/wiki/Levenshtein_distance)
+It is named after the Soviet mathematician Vladimir Levenshtein, who considered this distance in 1965."

 The edit distance is impressive when you want to build a primitive spellchecker.
 It is one of the easiest ways to implement "Do you mean xxx?" feature just like Google Search.